marekbobrowski/skirmish-online/README.md

 The server application has a very simple event system which you can use in your class by inheriting from the `server/event/event_user.EventUser`.
 Also import `Event` class from file `server/event/event.py`.
 To make your class listen to specific event, write `self.accept_event(event=Event.<example>, handler=<callable object>)`.
 If you want to fire an event, write `self.send_event(event=Event.<example>, prepared_data=<some_data>)`.

+### Dealing with memory / game state

+In `server/storage/cache` you have classes that deal with updating/accessing the game state.
+Most of the game memory is stored in a separate docker container with Redis.
+That's why, for example, in class `server/storage/cache/players.PlayerCache` there are methods like `load()` or `save()` for accessing/modifying the player's data in Redis.
+Usually, if you want to do any change in the game state, you will firstly load the data from redis and after applying changes you want to save it in redis.